pjz/notehandler/README.md

        adding the specified files as resources to that note (or none if unspecified)

-cn notebooks - list existing notebooks.
-                 Your default notebook is marked with a 'D'.
-                 Your (clevernote-only) current notebook is marked with a '+'
+nh login - Log in to Evernote; you'll be prompted for username and password

+nh logout - Nuke your persistent Evernote credentials.

-cn notebook [+<notebook>] - if notebook is specified, set the current notebook,
+nh notebook [+<notebook>] - if notebook is specified, set the current notebook,
     creating it if necessary.
 Otherwise, just show the current notebook.

+nh notebooks - List existing notebooks.
+    The (evernote) default notebook is marked with a 'D'.
+    The (local-only) current notebook is marked with a '+'

+nh notes [+notebook] [:tag1 [:tag2] ...] [--offset=X] [--count=Y] -
+    list notes in the specified notebook, or the current one if not specified.